 Read: PostgreSQL TO_NUMBER() function

-In Postgresql, to cast or convert from int to timestamp use the below command.
+Use the following query in PostgreSQL to cast or convert from int to timestamp.

 SELECT to_timestamp(20210921) --CAST TO TIMESTAMP